 IT should also require multifactor authentication for network and application access with no exceptions.

-Employees should also be required to use a VPN -- whether it be a corporate VPN or a trusted online option -- for all system usage, including basic web browsing and personal use.
-IT should also encourage -- or ideally, require -- employees to use mobile device hotspots to connect to the internet.
+Employees should be required to use a VPN -- whether it be a corporate VPN or a trusted online option -- for all system usage, including basic web browsing and personal use.
+IT should encourage -- or ideally, require -- employees to use mobile device hotspots to connect to the internet.

 Domain password policies should also extend to mobile devices.
 Mobile devices with weak or no passwords can work to the advantage of those with malicious intent.
 IT should encourage users to change their passwords before they leave, and then again as soon as they return.

 IT should constantly update employees' mobile devices to the latest OS version using a third-party application, app update control or unified endpoint management (UEM).